Pilot (American Dad!): Production

 American Dad! creators and pilot writers.
 From left to right; Seth MacFarlane, Mike Barker, and Matt Weitzman.

 In 1999, Family Guy, MacFarlane's first animated show, aired on Fox to ratings success.
 During this time, MacFarlane came up with the idea for American Dad! after the 2000 presidential election; stating "me and co-creator Matt Weitzman were so frustrated with the Bush administration that we would just spend days bitching and complaining, and we figured we should channel this into something creative and hopefully profitable."
 Later, series co-creator Mike Barker stated, "About a year and a half ago, Seth called and asked if Matt and I would be interested in working on a show about a right-wing CIA agent and his liberal daughter.
 It was right up our alley, and everything just fell into place."
 On September 14, 2003, Variety reported that Fox Broadcasting had ordered a pilot presentation of the then tentatively titled American Dad! and "If greenlit, American Dad! could launch as early as fall 2004."
 At the time, Fox was aiming to develop a new lineup of adult animated sitcoms.

 The original American Dad! pilot was a 6-minute version of the show's official pilot.
 This precursory pilot was used by MacFarlane, Barker, and Weitzman to sell American Dad! to Fox and was never aired along with the rest of the series.
 Fox green-lit the show and announced that it would air after Super Bowl XXXIX on February 6, 2005.
-While American Dad! was being pitched to Fox, the network canceled Family Guy in 2003, and Fox planned on marketing American Dad! as a replacement for Family Guy.
+While American Dad! was being pitched to Fox, the network canceled Family Guy in 2002, and Fox planned on marketing American Dad! as a replacement for Family Guy.
 However, in 2005, Family Guy was revived due to high re-run ratings and DVD sales.
 As a result, MacFarlane chose to focus on Family Guy and handed creative control of American Dad! to Barker and Weitzman.

 Cultural references

 Steve's Shazam! shirt is a reference to the comic book character of the same name.
 The algebra teacher's name is Mr. Feeney, a reference to the show Boy Meets World.
-The school is named after Pearl Bailey, an actress and singer won a Tony Award for playing Dolly Levi in Hello, Dolly!.
+The school is named after Pearl Bailey, an actress and singer who won a Tony Award for playing Dolly Levi in Hello, Dolly!.